IndyCar, NASCAR closed to fans amid COVID-19 pandemic

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus within a few weeks.

-Earlier Thursday, M cLaren withdrew from the Australian Grand Prix on the eve of the first official Formula One practice sessions after a team member tested positive for the coronavirus.
-Six-time champion Lewis Hamilton questioned the wisdom of racing this weekend.
+Earlier, in Melbourne, Australia, the first Formula One Grand Prix of the season was canceled two hours before the first official practice was set to start.

-“I am really very, very surprised we’re here ... it’s shocking we’re all sitting in this room,” Hamilton said.
-“It seems that the rest of the world is already reacting a little bit late ... yet Formula One continues.”
+The decision came after one team, McLaren, pulled out of the Australian GP when one of its team members tested positive for the coronavirus.
+Six-time world champion Lewis Hamilton had said he was shocked that organizers planned to proceed with the race, which regularly attracts more than 300,000 people, before it eventually was scrapped.

-President Donald Trump earlier this week announced a sweeping travel ban on travel from Europe, prompting the IMSA sports car series to reschedule next weekend’s 12 Hours of Sebring in Florida until November.
+On Wednesday, President Donald Trump announced a ban affecting travel from Europe to the United States, prompting the IMSA sports car series to reschedule next weekend’s 12 Hours of Sebring in Florida until November.
 Many drivers and team members come from Europe.

 The NHRA also postponed a portion of the Gatornationals in Gainesville, Florida.